BixBite-project/bxb-miner/README.md

 Support only AMD GPU Graphics with fan control.
 For test only.

-Supported algo/coins: Cryptonight, Cryptonight v7, Cryptonight-Heavy (Bixbite, Sumocoin), New Stellite, New Haven, IPBC, Alloy, Cryptonight Lite, Cryptonight Lite v7
+Supported algo/coins: Cryptonight, Cryptonight v7, Cryptonight-Fast (Masari), Cryptonight-Heavy (Bixbite, Sumocoin), New Stellite, New Haven, IPBC, Alloy, Cryptonight Lite, Cryptonight Lite v7

 Without Dev fee !
 Not a fork of any miner software!